Asteroids (video game): Ports

-Asteroids was released for the Atari VCS (later renamed the Atari 2600) and Atari 8-bit family in 1981, then the Atari 7800 in 1986.
-A port for the Atari 5200, identical to the Atari 8-bit computer version, was in development in 1982, but was not published.
-The Atari 7800 version was a launch title and includes cooperative play; the asteroids have colorful textures and the "heartbeat" sound effect remains intact.
+Asteroids was released for the Atari VCS (later renamed Atari 2600) and Atari 8-bit computers in 1981.
 Programmers Brad Stewart and Bob Smith were unable to fit the Atari VCS port into a 4 KB cartridge.
 It became the first game for the console to use bank switching, a technique that increases ROM size from 4 KB to 8 KB.
+A port for the Atari 5200, identical to the Atari 8-bit version, was in development in 1982, but was not published.

+An Atari 7800 version was published in 1986 with the official launch of the console, with cooperative play.
+A Game Boy port developed by The Code Monkeys and published by Accolade, Inc. was released in September 1992.